devikaDeve/leetcode_resolved_problems/README.md

-This folder showcases, the list of problems solved on leetcode platform.
+This folder showcases, number of leetcode problems solved.